-- Q: How do I calculate our company's retention for the FHCF coverage? - A: Your company's retention is equal to its FHCF premium for the Contract Year in which the hurricane occurred times the applicable FHCF Retention Multiple (based on the coverage level elected by your company for the same Contract Year).
+- Q: How do I calculate my company's retention for the FHCF coverage? - A: Your company's retention is equal to its FHCF premium for the applicable Contract Year times the FHCF Retention Multiple (based on the coverage level elected by your company for the same Contract Year). - Q: How do I calculate my company's FHCF Limit? - A: Your company's limit is equal to its FHCF premium for the applicable Contract Year times the FHCF Payout Multiple for the same Contract Year.